kannanjayachandran/Full-Stack-Data-Science/02. Data structures and Algorithms - I/1_Arrays/Readme.md

 12. Find all unique elements in an array
 13. Find whether the inverse of the array is mirror inverse or not
 14. Find all non-min-max elements in an array
+15. Find the first duplicate value {First occurrence of the duplicate value}

 ## Problem set - II